 Because without the right team in place, the initial investment might have been for nothing.

-So, let's dig into the intersection of talent and capital and why VCs are starting to invest in the quality of the team first and idea second.
+So, let's dig into the intersection of talent and capital and why Venture Capitals are starting to invest in the quality of the team first and idea second.

 From Transactional Afterthought to Strategic Advantage?

 For decades, people teams have been seen as a back office, reactive function.
 So rather than driving strategic initiatives or dealing with key stakeholders, people teams have taken hiring requests from the organization and put our fires when needed.